 Adenophora liliifolia (Lily-Leaved Ladybells)

-The name of this Adenophora I know because the seeds were purchased from Germany.
-I wanted to grow this one to find out if it was the same as the one I have always had in my own garden (below).
-It is not.
-This Ladybells is native to the moist meadows and woodland edges of Central and Eastern Europe to Siberia.
-Unlike the one pictured below, these bells are smaller, light blue, and fragrant.
+Ladybells is native to the moist meadows and woodland edges of Central and Eastern Europe to Siberia.
+Unlike the one pictured below, the Adenophora I have grown for years, these bells are smaller, light blue, and fragrant.
 These bells appear to be more singular, dangly, like the bells of Campanula rotundifolia.
-Is clear with all that they are one big happy part of the regal Campanula family.
 The foliage fooled me in the beginning: it is the basal leaves that are rounded (the ones seen early on), but as the plant produces stems, the leaves take a turn and become lanceolate.
 The plant is erect, clumping, growing to three feet in sun/part shade and blooming July - August in moist, but well-drained, humus rich soil.
 Note: This Ladybells spreads slowly by runners and is said movement and/or division are difficult, so when you plant it, get it right the first time.
 Zones 3-7.
 (Illustration: Adenophora liliifolia [as Campanula verbenaefolia]- Annales de flore et de pomone- ou journal des jardins et des champs, vol. 6 (1837-1838) and in the public domain).